Extrinsic homogeneity of parallel submanifolds: Introduction

-Since the parallelity of $h$ can be seen as the extrinsic analogue of the infinitesimal characterization of a symmetric space, $\nabla R=0$\,, one should intuitively expect that a complete parallel submanifold of $N$ is a homogeneous submanifold.
-In fact, if $N$ is a Euclidian space and $M$ is a complete parallel submanifold of $N$\,, then it was observed by Ferus in~\cite{F1} that $M$ is a {\em symmetric submanifold}\/ (i.e.\ $M$ is invariant under the reflections at the various normal spaces) and hence, in particular, $M$ is a homogeneous submanifold; a geometric proof of this observation was given in~\cite{St}\,.
-This simple relation between parallel and symmetric submanifolds remains true if the ambient space is a space form, but no longer in more general ambient spaces:
+Since parallelity of $h$ can be seen as the extrinsic analogue of the characterization of a locally symmetric space, $\nabla R=0$\,, one should intuitively expect that a complete parallel submanifold of $N$ is extrinsically homogeneous.
+In fact, if $N$ is a Euclidian space and $M$ is a complete parallel submanifold of $N$\,, then it follows from a result of~\cite{Fe1} that $M$ is a {\em symmetric submanifold}\/ (i.e. $M$ is invariant under the reflections at the various normal spaces, see~\cite{Fe2}); another proof of his observation was given in~\cite{St}\,.
+Clearly, every symmetric submanifold of an arbitrary ambient space (in the sense of~\cite{N2,St}) is a homogeneous parallel submanifold, but there always exist parallel submanifolds which are not extrinsically symmetric unless the ambient space has constant curvature.

+Nevertheless, if the ambient space $N$ is a rank-1 symmetric space, then every complete parallel submanifold of $N$ turns out to be extrinsically homogeneous (for curves, this follows from~\cite[Theorem~2.1]{MT}; for higher-dimensional submanifolds, this is a consequence of the classification of parallel submanifolds in rank-1 symmetric spaces, see~\cite[Ch.~9.3]{BCO}).
+However, this fact remains no longer true if $N$ is of higher rank: In fact, according to~\cite{MT}, a homogeneous space $N$ is Euclidian or a symmetric space of rank 1 if and only if every circle $c:\R¸\to N$ is the orbit of a one-parameter subgroup of $\Iso(N)$\,.

+In this article, we will study extrinsic homogeneity of parallel submanifolds of $N$\,; thereby the case that $N$ is of higher rank is always implicitly included.
+In this case there seems to be ``not much known about parallel submanifolds of $N$'' (cited from~\cite{BCO})\,; hence our results might serve as a first step towards a better understanding of parallel submanifolds in ambient symmetric spaces of higher rank.